Tarnarsson/TaekniogVoruthroun/README.md

 ## Findings of the simulations

 This picture was taken from the result of the article [Zhang et al.][Zhang].
 The pictures show the changes of the baseline scenario with time.
-Graph a show rate of finished task and the graph show that the finished task rate follows exponential distribution.
-Graph b shows the changes of the complexity.
-Graph c shows the number of active designers.
+Figure A show rate of finished task and the figure show that the finished task rate follows exponential distribution.
+Figure B shows the changes of the complexity.
+Figure C shows the number of active designers.

 ![Screenshot 2024-05-14 101513](https://github.com/Tarnarsson/TaekniogVoruthroun/assets/80471217/d8a270a6-f522-4c53-9099-7129848db1af)

 ## Findings of our simulation

 The following figures are the results of the simuation model built with Python's Mesa package.
-They are a fairly good representation of the original but there is still work left, mainly work that was not specified in the article by [Zhang et al.][Zhang].
+They are a fairly good representation of the original but there is still work left, mainly finetuning of parameters that was not specified in the article by [Zhang et al.][Zhang].
+This can be observed in the B figures of both simulations where the shape of the line is obviously not the same.

 <p float="left">
   <img src="img/completed_tasks_plot.png" width="30%" />